iceshard-engine/ice-build-tools/README.md

 > There are so many great tools, and yet instead of sticking them together we create new ones.

+## Conan v2 Warning

+Due to huge changes with Conan v2 IBT might not fully work untill all broken cases have been found and fixed!

 ### Dependencies
 - Conan Package Manager
 - _Iceshard Conan Config_